louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### A patterned human primitive heart organoid model generated by pluripotent stem cell self-organization [^f0b5aa5f].
 Nature Communications (2023).
 High credibility.

 Cardiac organogenesis is a highly organized and carefully orchestrated process involving the interplay of millions of cells, and perturbations to this process can lead to congenital heart defects.
 Heart organoids represent a new avenue to explore heart development and congenital heart defects directly in humans and could be instrumental for disease modeling and pharmacological studies.
 For these reasons, we decided to investigate the effects of ondansetron (Zofran), a 5-HT 3 receptor antagonist and antiemetic used for treating nausea and vomitingand the most common prescription medication for preventing nausea and vomiting during pregnancy, with up to 25% of pregnant women taking it off-label during this period.
 Ondansetron has been epidemiologically linked to congenital heart defects (particularly ventricular septal defects) and orofacial defects –, although consensus in the field is dividedand well-designed studies to thoroughly investigate its safety are lacking.
 We investigated the effects of ondansetron treatment during heart organoid development and found that ondansetron exposure causes electrophysiological alterations as expected due to its chemistry as a serotonin inhibitor.
 More interestingly, however, ondansetron also directly and strongly inhibited ventricular cardiomyocyte differentiation or maturation, even at low doses, by an unknown mechanism.
-This phenotype corresponds with epidemiological clinical findings which associate ondansetron use during pregnancy with ventricular septal defects,.
+This phenotype corresponds with epidemiological clinical findings which associate ondansetron use during pregnancy with ventricular septal defects.
 This finding is important as it has significant implications in the clinic and suggests ondansetron should be administered with caution during pregnancy.

 While our maturated human heart organoid technology opens exciting avenues for modeling the human heart in vitro, important limitations remain.
 First, further investigation is necessary to clarify the role of other important cellular populations, such as conductance cells and endothelial/coronary vasculature.
 EMM2/1 conditions had seemingly negative effects on organoid vascularization, a topic that deserves more attention as conditions can be further refined.
 Second, the lack of circulation constitutes a significant drawback that needs to be addressed, possibly through using microfluidic devices.
 Third, further developmental steps need to be introduced to continue increasing the physiological relevance of the organoids.
 This includes correcting the lack of embryonic tissue-resident macrophage populations or the contributions of the neural crest.
 Finally, more anatomical events need to be modeled, such as outflow tract and atrioventricular canal formation, heart looping, and chamber septation.